Safely carrying humans to deep space

-After a nearly flawless Orion spacecraft Flight Test-1 in 2014, NASA is preparing for Artemis mission I. This will be the first integrated test of SLS and Orion, during which an uncrewed spacecraft will travel in a distant retrograde orbit around the Moon and then return to Earth over a three week period.
-A series of crewed missions will begin in the early 2020s as NASA and its industry partners prepare for human missions to the vicinity of the Moon, and eventually to Mars.
+Under NASA’s Artemis program, Orion will land the first woman and first person of color on the Moon to explore the lunar surface like never before.
+This bold endeavor will begin with the Artemis I mission, during which an uncrewed Orion will travel in a distant retrograde orbit around the Moon and then return to Earth over a three week period.
+A series of crewed missions will follow as NASA and its industry partners prepare for human missions to the vicinity of the Moon, and eventually to Mars.

 1,000-Day Mission Capability: Orion will provide maximum radiation protection for its crew, an advanced life support system, and a heat shield that withstands the extreme temperatures of re-entry into Earth’s atmosphere.

 Full Redundancy: Incorporated into the Orion spacecraft is backup capability for all major avionics and crew systems.

 Safe Emergency Abort Capability: Orion has a rocket-powered escape system designed to whisk the crew to safety in the unlikely event of a launch vehicle failure.